 - If you need more controls, OriginC provides a variety of methods to handle complex program task.
 Several tools including GetN Macros, GetNBox, external DLL even Python can be employed.
 Please refer to OriginC document for detailed information.

 If you still want to use UIM, you can set system variable @UIM to 1 to bring up the UIM toolbox in the Edit Mode and then continue this page of how to use it.

-- Select Tools: System Variables from menu
+- Select Preferences: System Variables from menu

 - In the Set System Variables dialog, enter @UIM in Variable and set its Value to 1

 The User Interface Module (UIM) consists of a set of objects that can be used to develop custom tools.
 These 14 objects are generally added to a window template and can be programmed to run some LabTalk script.
 The various types of objects -- bitmap buttons, checkbox controls, radio buttons, etc. -- can be modified and programmed, allowing you to create an intuitive interface for your custom routines.